Avoid 7 Foods to Lose 7 Pounds in 7 Days and Feel 70% Better

 Food intolerances or sensitivities are associated with symptoms such as fatigue, headaches, joint pain, skin problems, GI issues, and mood disorders.
-Once trigger foods are taken out the diet, these symptoms disappear and the side effect is rapid weight loss.
+Once trigger foods are taken out the diet, these symptoms disappear and the “side effect” is rapid weight loss.

-The best way (if you are not going to run a blood test and because not everyone needs to avoid organic corn, peanuts, raw milk, and eggs) is to take them all out at once and see how you feel.
+The best way (if you are not going to run a blood test because not everyone needs to avoid organic corn, peanuts, raw milk, and eggs) is to take them all out at once and see how you feel.
 Afterward, you should reintroduce them one by one and check for any symptoms immediately following consumption and up to 4 hours after consumption.

 The old method of eating foods in moderation and watching calories is not enough to control symptoms caused by food intolerances, even small quantities of “trigger” foods may create problems.

 We tend to crave the foods that we have an intolerance to, which can lead to addictions and the inability to lose weight.
 In her book, The Virgin Diet, JJ explains how to pull these foods out for three weeks and when to bring them back one at a time and check for any symptoms.
-She gives simple food swaps so that you won’t feel deprived and also offers great recipes in her cookbook.
+She gives simple food swaps so you won’t feel deprived and also offers great recipes in her cookbook.

 It’s a great book to give anyone who is just getting into this field and needs to have their “light bulb” moment about how what they eat truly affects them.

-In our own work, we typically have people introduce one new food every four days after a three-week elimination diet.
+I typically have people introduce one new food every four days after a three-week elimination diet.
 The body will let you know what foods work for you and what foods don’t.